mrisher/smtp-sts/reporting.md

 The receiving system is not expected to process reports at receipt time, and MAY store them for processing at a later time.

+Alternately, if a receiving system offers "Accept-Encoding" value of "gzip", the sending system MAY use "Content-Encoding: gzip" as an HTTP header as appropriate.
+This can be used in place of delivering a compressed file as the payload.

 ## Delivery Retry

 In the event of a delivery failure, regardless of the delivery method, a